sghoweri/ascmats.github.io/HAintegration.md

 ---
-layout: default
+title: YAML Code Installation
-title: Integrating into HA
+parent: Manual Installation
-nav_order: 7
+nav_order: 3
 ---

 # Instructions for configuring the TrampleTek mat into the Home Assistant UI